Mosquitoes & Mosquito-borne Diseases

 Catch basins are similar to storm sewers.
 They collect water after rainfalls and when snow melts.
 This standing water may become a breeding area for mosquitoes.

-If you have a catch basin on your property and would like it treated, complete and submit our waiver form as soon as possible in the spring.
-If your catch basin was treated last summer, you will receive a letter and waiver form for re-treatment ahead of the next summer season.
+If you have a municipally owned catch basin on your property and would like it treated, please complete and submit our waiver form in the spring.
+If your catch basin was treated last year, you will receive a letter and waiver form for re-treatment ahead of the next summer season.

 The product used is called Altosid Briquets XR.
 For more information about the product, view the label (PDF, 2 pages, 1 MB) or material safety data sheet (PDF, 4 pages, 32 KB).